BrankoVukmirovic/Ally-Py-docs/plugin-guide/models.rst

                 <Id>1</Id>
         </User>

+If you make the same request using a ``User.Type=2`` the request fails, as validation tells us that there is only 1 ``User.Type`` in the database.

-Now we have successfully inserted a user in the database that also has a type, so now if you access http://localhost/resources/Sample/User/1
+Now we have successfully inserted a user with a user type into the database, so we can access http://localhost/resources/Sample/User/1 , and view the new user model with a user type reference.

 .. code-block:: xml